Has Shiels tarnished his Northern Ireland legacy?

 Shiels addressed the "special occasion" in his brief statement, and he will no doubt be uncomfortable that the focus has shifted away from those who have worked so hard to put it centre stage.

 His comments placed the players in a difficult position.
-Many have openly said about how Shiels' has transformed his country's fortunes, yet on Tuesday it came across as throwing them under the bus simply because of their gender.
+Many have openly discussed how Shiels has transformed his country's fortunes, yet on Tuesday it came across as him throwing them under the bus simply because of their gender.

 Then Callaghan's statement came, giving the players a voice which fundamentally backed their manager.
 Any fears of Shiels' comments disrupting the squad, internally at least, seemingly put to bed.